Pregnancy warnings signs

 Excessive nausea and vomiting

-Morning sickness, or nausea and vomiting in pregnancy, also called NVP, is common and normal in the first trimester.
+Morning sickness, or nausea and vomiting in pregnancy (NVP), is common and normal in the first trimester.
 It doesn't present a risk to the growing baby and usually clears up by the 12th or 14th week of pregnancy.
 However, if vomiting or sickness becomes excessive, it can have serious implications.
 Excessive vomiting can lead to weight loss, dizziness, dehydration and an imbalance of electrolytes.
 A serious form of morning sickness, called hyperemesis gravidarum, may require admission to hospital to treat dehydration.

 What to do: Contact your GP or midwife straight away if you:

-- Have urine that is very dark or hasn't been passed for more than eight hours
+- Have urine that is very dark or you haven’t passed urine for more than eight hours

 - Experience repeated vomiting